Storing Custom Data in DXF Files

 Retrieving User Data

-Retrieving the is a simple task by ezdxf, but often not possible in CAD applications without using the scripting features (AutoLISP) or even the SDK.
+Retrieving the custom data is a simple task by ezdxf, but often not possible in CAD applications without using the scripting features (AutoLISP) or even the SDK.

 AutoLISP Resources